Spectrum (arena): Final season

 On July 14, 2008, Comcast Spectacor Chairman Ed Snider officially announced that the Spectrum would be shuttered and torn down to make way for Philly Live!, a proposed retail, dining and entertainment hub.
 "This has been one of the hardest decisions I've ever had to make," said Snider.
 "The Spectrum is my baby.
 It's one of the greatest things that has ever happened to me."

 The Phantoms commemorated the final season of the Spectrum by wearing a special patch on their uniforms, as illustrated on the right.
 The team also celebrated some of the building's memorable moments throughout the season.
 The Flyers marked the last season by playing two pre-season games at the Spectrum.
 They played the Carolina Hurricanes in an NHL pre-season game on September 27, 2008, and the Phantoms on October 7 of that same year.
 Before the game against Carolina, the Flyers honored the team captains in the franchise's history.
 Those honored in the pre-game ceremony were Lou Angotti, Ed Van Impe, Bob Clarke, Mel Bridgman, Bill Barber, Dave Poulin, Ron Sutter, Kevin Dineen, Éric Desjardins, Keith Primeau and Derian Hatcher.

 The last NCAA basketball game the Spectrum hosted saw the Villanova Wildcats defeat the Pittsburgh Panthers on January 28, 2009.
 The Sixers played one regular season game against Chicago Bulls on March 13, 2009, winning by a score of 104–101 in the final NBA game in the Spectrum.
 The game was sold-out and attendance was 17,563.

 The Phantoms' last regular season game at the Spectrum was played April 10, 2009, against the Hershey Bears, as the Phantoms won the game, 5–2, while the last Kixx game was against the Massachusetts Twisters on March 22.
 The Kixx moved onto the Temple University campus and played the 2009–10 season at the Liacouras Center.
-The Phantoms were sold to a Pittsburgh-based ownership group, and moved to Glens Falls, New York, for the 2009–10 season.
+The Phantoms were sold to a Pittsburgh-based ownership group, and moved to Glens Falls, New York, for the 2009–10 season, and subsequently moved to Allentown, where they became the Flyers-affiliated Lehigh Valley Phantoms.